 - In the event of losing an item of property on one our buses, please contact us on 0115 950 60 70, where we will be happy to check if an item has been handed in.

-- All items of lost property handed-in are saved for 1 month and then disposed of, except perishable items which are saved for 24 hours.
+- All items of lost property handed-in are saved for 21 days and then disposed of, except perishable items which are disposed of immediately.
 Any disposal of ‘lost property’ in accordance with this clause shall be without any liability whatsoever to you.

 - We reserve the right, at our sole discretion, to open, examine and or destroy any items of lost property.